FlyingCowMooMoo/a1bank/README.md

 * Users can login
 * Users can manager multiple bank accounts under the same user/pass combo
 * Minimal UI to keep everything lean and bold
+* Raining money in a 3d scene kit with Physics!

 #### Data Structures